afreakyelf/Pdf-Viewer/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 🐞 Bug Report
-about: Create a report to help us improve
-title: ''
+about: Report a bug or issue with the PDF Viewer library
+title: '[BUG] Brief Description of Issue'
-labels: ''
+labels: 'bug'
 assignees: ''

 ---

-**Describe the bug**
+## 📝 Describe the Bug
-A clear and concise description of what the bug is.
+Provide a clear and concise description of what the bug is.

-**To Reproduce**
+## 📖 Library Version
+- **PDF Viewer Version:** [e.g., 2.0.0]

+## 🚶 Steps to Reproduce
-Steps to reproduce the behavior:
+Please follow these steps to reproduce the issue:
-1. Go to '...'
+1. **Initial Setup/Library Method Used:** [e.g., `initWithUrl` method]
-2. Click on '....'
+2. **Actions Taken:** [e.g., Clicked on 'Load PDF']
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
+3. **Unexpected Behavior:** [e.g., PDF not loading]
+4. **Relevant Code/Stack Trace:** [Include code snippet or stack trace if applicable]

+## 🤔 Expected Behavior
+What did you expect to happen?

+## 🖼️ Screenshots/Videos
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or videos to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

-**Additional context**
+## 📱 Smartphone Info:
+- **Device:** [e.g., Samsung Galaxy S10]
+- **OS:** [e.g., Android 11]
+- **Library Version:** [e.g., 2.0.0]

+## 💻 Code Snippets
+Include relevant code snippets or links to code repositories.

+## 📜 Log Output/Stack Trace
+Include any error logs or stack trace for more context.

+## 💬 Additional Context
 Add any other context about the problem here.
+Mention if the issue is consistent, specific scenarios where the bug occurs, etc.

+---